BAJEDDI/TPJSPservlet/README.md

 This webpage provides the following features:

+- **Machine Management**:
   - **View Machine Information**: You can view the details of machines, including their reference, brand, and price.
   - **Add New Machines**: You can add new machines to the system by providing the reference, brand, and price.
   - **Delete Machines**: You can delete machines that are no longer needed from the system.

+- **Room Management**:
+  - **View Room Information**: You can view the details of rooms, including their ID and code.
+  - **Add New Rooms**: You can add new rooms to the system by providing the room ID and code.
+  - **Delete Rooms**: You can delete rooms that are no longer needed from the system.

 ## Getting Started

-To get started with the Machine Management Webpage project, follow these steps:
+To get started with the Machine and Room Management Webpage project, follow these steps:

 1. **Clone the Repository**: